The flat-sky approximation to galaxy number counts -- redshift space correlation function: The flat-sky approximation

 \subsubsection{Redshift-dependent bias}

-When deriving the results eq.~\eqref{eq:den_len_analytic} and~\eqref{eq:lens_lens_analytic}, we have implicitly assumed that the galaxy and magnification bias are redshift-independent within a given redshift bin, which is usually not the case for a real survey, and can present a problem for a rapidly-varying bias when using large redshift bins.
-In what follows, we will use $Q(z)$ to denote any redshift-dependent bias (galaxy, magnification, etc.).
-The bias always enters as a prefactor for the 2PCF, i.e. we have one of the following situations:
+When deriving the flat-sky results eq.~\eqref{eq:den_len_analytic} and~\eqref{eq:lens_lens_analytic}, we have implicitly assumed that the galaxy and magnification bias are redshift-independent within a given redshift bin, which is usually not the case for a real survey, and can present a problem for a rapidly-varying bias when using large redshift bins.
+Note that at linear order in perturbation theory, the galaxy bias can be described by a constant plus a term inversely proportional to the growth rate $D_1$~\citep{Desjacques_2018}.
+However, in what follows, we will use $Q(z)$ to denote any redshift-dependent bias (galaxy, magnification, etc.).
+The bias always enters as a prefactor for the flat-sky 2PCF, i.e. we have one of the following situations:

-where $f, g$ are some functions that do not depend on $Q_i$ and $Q_j$.
+where $f, g$ are some functions in the flat-sky approximation that do not depend on $Q_i$ and $Q_j$.
 The first case arises only in the case of certain cross-correlations (such as density-RSD), while the second can appear in both auto- and cross-correlation terms.
 For concreteness, we focus on the second case; the calculation for the first proceeds in an analogous way.

 To fix the problem of a redshift-dependent bias for the 2PCF, we can simply make the replacement $Q_{i}(\bar z) \rightarrow Q_{i}(z_{1,2})$, i.e. just evaluate the bias parameters at the actual redshifts $z_1$ and $z_2$, as is done for the full-sky 2PCF; unfortunately, then the multipoles cannot be obtained semi-analytically with the method used previously.